 My tips, tricks, training & all learnings to get an A grade in BMC

 If you want to pursue a career in mountaineering getting an A grade is essential to qualify for advance mountaineering.
-Not getting an A means and end to this thought.
+Not getting an A means an end to this thought.

 I climbed slowly to reach the top and my only plan for the next day was to do the 4 point climbing at a flying pace.
 Everybody tried their hand at 4 point climbing completing our glacier session.